quant-shop/census/README.md

-THE CENSUS HISTORY PROJECT

-The Census History Project focuses on the exploration, extraction, analysis of U.S. Census data.
-Our users group takes an historical approach to considering the quantification of population-level data, the methods and measures used to explore and extract and analyze data.
+The **CENSUS HISTORY PROJECT** focuses on the exploration, extraction, and analysis of U.S. Census data for further research purposes.
+Our users group takes on a critical historical approach to understanding population-level data on the United States, the methods used to gather the data, and the measures applied to explore, extract, and analyze the data.

 **Ancillary files**: